-The third section is a Sample Memorandum of Understanding.
-Again, this sample is offered to guide the Project Director in facilitating an agreement between law enforcement agencies to share ALPR data.
-As a note, CATPA does not intend to be a party in the MOU between two or more law enforcement agencies agreeing to share ALPR information.
-In the event a funded ALPR is purchased without the capability of data sharing, CATPA does not believe the MOU is necessary.
+A Memorandum of Understanding must be submitted to document the agreement and responsibilities of the requesting law enforcement agency to share data, maintain equipment and utilize the ALPR for the primary role of vehicle theft enforcement.
+CATPA does not intend to be a party in the MOU between two or more law enforcement agencies agreeing to share ALPR information.
+In the event a funded ALPR is purchased without the capability of data sharing, e.g., tactical use of ALPR, CATPA does not believe the MOU is necessary.
 In the event the funded ALPR will connect to a statewide database, the MOU will be applicable between the State and the non-state entity.